adamgifford-behavr/exercise_prediction/docs/getting-started.rst

 Model Deployment
 ----------------

-Model serving can also deployed in both batch (orchestrated with Prefect) and streaming modes (with AWS Kinesis and Lambda functions).
+Model serving can also deployed in batch (orchestrated with Prefect), web-service (in a docker container), and streaming (with AWS Kinesis and Lambda functions) modes.

 Batch mode
 ~~~~~~~~~~